Replanting plants is quite a complex activity. This is especially true for conifers because they are more sensitive to disturbing roots.

 Carefully place the roots in the planting hole.
 Remove the burlap and place the spruce so that the top of the root ball is level with the surrounding soil.
 If you bury the trunk deeper into the ground, it will eventually begin to rot.

-Fill all the empty space in the hole with soil and tamp it down a bit.
-Avoid even the slightest injury to the root system.
+Fill all the space in the hole with soil and tamp it down a bit.
+If possible, avoid injury to the root system.

 After transplanting